anakic/Jot/README.md

 # Contributing

-You can contribute to this project in the standard way:
+You can contribute to this project in the usual way:

 1. Fork the project
 - Push your commits to your fork